 Key elements of our curriculum are:

-- Whole-school subject-specific projects to inspire, enthuse and engage
+- Whole-school subject-specific projects and days to inspire, enthuse and engage

-- Opportunities for children to have an input into their learning
+- Opportunities for children to have an input in their learning (including School Council)

 - The chance to compose, make, do, build, investigate, explore, collaborate and apply basic skills across the broader curriculum